1. Compliance Manager

 2. Aerospace Engineering and Operations Technician

 Aerospace engineering and operations technicians design, build, operate, and maintain equipment used in developing, testing, producing, and sustaining new aircraft and spacecraft.
-These technicians use mathematical and computer-based modeling, simulations, and advanced automation and robotics in their every day jobs.
+These technicians use mathematical and computer-based modeling, simulations, and advanced automation and robotics to satisfy their everyday professional responsibilities.

 3. Industrial Safety and Health Engineer